A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Nahm pole boundary condition

 and corresponding product-type expansions near the corner $y=R=0$, that are compatible with the fact that $y = R \cos \psi$.
-Moreover, the indicial sets $\Delta_0$ and $\Delta_K$ are bounded from the left by $\alpha \geq 1$ and $\beta \geq 0$, respectively. \end{theorem}
+Moreover, the indicial sets $\Delta_0$ and $\Delta_K$ are bounded from the left by~${\alpha \geq 1}$ and $\beta \geq 0$, respectively. \end{Theorem}

-A complete proof for the case with incidence angle $\beta = 0$ (equivalently $\theta = \pi/2$) was provided by Mazzeo and Witten in \cite{Mazzeo2013a, Mazzeo2017}.
+A complete proof for the case with incidence angle $\beta = 0$ (equivalently $\theta = \pi/2$) was provided by Mazzeo and Witten in~\cite{Mazzeo2014, Mazzeo2017}.
 The proof for other values of $\beta$ is completely analogous, so we refrain from reproducing the full details here.
-Instead, we will only briefly recapitulate the main line of arguments and then report in \autoref{prop:background-indicial-set} the calculation of the indicial sets $\Delta_0$ and $\Delta_K$ that is required to establish the theorem for general twisting angle.
+Instead, we will only briefly recapitulate the main line of arguments and then report in Proposition~\ref{prop:background-indicial-set} the calculation of the indicial sets $\Delta_0$ and $\Delta_K$ that is required to establish the theorem for general twisting angle.

-Consider the Haydys-Witten operator on the stratified space ${(M^5 \setminus \del M^5) \sqcup (\del M^5 \setminus \Sigma_K) \sqcup \Sigma_K }$ as a depth 2 iie operator of order 1.
+Consider the Haydys--Witten operator on the depth-2 stratified space with strata $M^5 \setminus \del M^5$, $\del M^5 \setminus \Sigma_K$, and $\Sigma_K$, as an iie operator of order 1.
 This means that in a neighbourhood of each stratum its linearization takes a certain iterative form, that combines a differential operator on the stratum with an iie operator (of smaller depth) on the link.
 For example, in coordinates $(s,t,R,\psi,\vartheta)$ in a neighbourhood of a point on the lowest (depth 2) stratum $\Sigma_K$, the linearization must look like